-First of all, drying and curing our cannabis flowers is also an important part of the growing process to obtain resinous and quality buds.
-Also, these tips and tricks are perfect for beginners and some careless veterans.
+Drying and curing our cannabis flowers is an important part of the growing process to obtain resinous and quality buds.
+These tips and tricks are perfect for beginners and some careless veterans.

-Secondly, if it is the first time you have grown a cannabis plant you are looking forward to reap the fruits of such a long awaited time.
-However, as in growing everything takes time.
+If it is the first time you have grown a cannabis plant, you are looking forward to reaping the fruits of such a long awaited time.
+However, as in growing everything, this takes time.

 When should I cut the branches of my plant to dry?

-First of all, not all plants have the same flowering or ripening period.
-Therefore, it is important to wait to notice a deficit in our leaves.
-In other words, when our leaves start to take on a yellow color.
-Also, our pistils and trichomes have a darker color, that is the time to prune.
+Not all plants have the same flowering or ripening period.
+Therefore, it is important to wait until you notice a deficit in your leaves.
+In other words, when the leaves start to take on a yellow color and the pistils and trichomes have a darker color, that is the time to prune.

 How long is the drying time?

-First of all, when you get your first harvest and weigh it, you have to keep in mind that 50 to 70% will be reduced once your buds go through the drying and curing process.
+When you get your first harvest and weigh it, you have to keep in mind that 50 to 70% will be reduced once your buds go through the drying and curing process.
 Also, the drying time can vary depending on how you proceed with the drying process.
-That is to say, there are two methods to dry our buds:
+There are two methods to dry your buds:

 - Without manicuring